dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 >    *  **for at least one argument, the implicit conversion from `Ex` to `Qx` is a _function_type_conversion_, or `Mq` is a generic method with type parameters `{Y1, Y2, ..., Yq}` and for at least one type parameter `Yi` the type argument is inferred from a _function_type_, or**
 > 2. for each argument, the implicit conversion from `Ex` to `Qx` is not better than the implicit conversion from `Ex` to `Px`, and for at least one argument, the conversion from `Ex` to `Px` is better than the conversion from `Ex` to `Qx`.

-[Better conversion from expression](../../spec/expressions.md#better-conversion-from-expression) is updated to prefer conversions that did not involve inferred types from lambda expressions or method groups.
+Better conversion from expression ([§11.6.4.4](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#11644-better-conversion-from-expression)) is updated to prefer conversions that did not involve inferred types from lambda expressions or method groups.

 > #### Better conversion from expression
 >